CORE-GATECH-GROUP/hydep/README.rst

 allows the framework to pass updated compositions to Serpent via a data file without Serpent reloading the model and cross sections at each depletion step.
 Discussion are being had regarding the best way to distribute these changes.
-In the mean time, the `SerpentSolver`` can be used to perform hybrid transport-depletion simulations, but with some waiting and restarting.
+In the meantime, the ``SerpentSolver`` can be used to perform hybrid transport-depletion simulations, but with some waiting and restarting.

 SFV interface